powersync-ja/.github/profile/README.md

 </p>

 # PowerSync: Postgres<>SQLite bi-directional sync layer
 PowerSync keeps backend SQL databases in sync with on-device SQLite databases embedded in a client SDK.
-It enables real-time reactive offline-first/local-first apps that remain available even when network connectivity is poor or non-existent.
+It enables real-time reactive local-first & offline-first apps that remain available even when network connectivity is poor or non-existent.

-Offline-first / local-first is a paradigm where your app code works directly with a client-side embedded database, which automatically syncs with a backend database in the background.
+[Local-first is a paradigm](https://www.powersync.com/blog/local-first-is-a-big-deal-especially-for-the-web) where your app code works directly with a client-side embedded database, which automatically syncs with a backend database in the background.
+It overlaps with the offline-first paradigm.

 PowerSync currently supports Postgres with [Flutter](https://docs.powersync.com/client-sdk-references/flutter), [React Native & Expo](https://docs.powersync.com/client-sdk-references/react-native-and-expo), [web/JS](https://docs.powersync.com/client-sdk-references/js-web) and [Kotlin Multiplatform](https://www.powersync.com/blog/build-local-first-kotlin-multiplatform-apps-with-powersync) (currently in open alpha).
 Support for Swift is currently in private alpha.